yuqinglu/ragflow/docker/README.md

   The port used to expose the Redis service to the host machine, allowing **external** access to the Redis service running inside the Docker container.
 Defaults to `6379`.
 - `REDIS_PASSWORD`
   The password for Redis.
+- `REDIS_USER`
+  The username for Redis (optional).
+If not set, Redis will use password-only authentication.
+If set, Redis will use username+password authentication.

 ### RAGFlow